CurveDocs/curve-resources/docs/base-features/understanding-curve.md

 # **What are liquidity pools & why should I deposit?**

 Liquidity pools are pools of tokens held in smart contracts that allow users to exchange or withdraw tokens at set rates.
 By adding liquidity to a Curve pool, you earn passive income through trading fees, with rewards based on your contribution.
 Additionally, you may receive extra incentives like CRV tokens or Points, increasing your returns.
-Providing liquidity also helps maintain efficient, low-cost trades, benefiting the DeFi ecosystem.
+Providing liquidity also helps maintain efficient, low-cost trades for all swappers, benefiting the whole DeFi ecosystem.

 For more information, visit the following section: